Pricing and clearing combinatorial markets with singleton and swap orders: Efficient algorithms for the futures opening auction problem: Derivation of an hierarchical min cost flow model to be solved by the exchange

 Alternatively, we can use the following theorem, which shows how the optimal base of \eqref{LP3} can be used to obtain market clearing prices.
 The theorem forms the basis for the proof of the previous proposition and provides a stronger result as its scaling factor is smaller.

-\begin{theorem}[Weighted objective theorem]\cite[Thm.
-1.10]{mueller2014auctions} Let $c\in\Zn$, $d,u\in\Rn$, $A\in\Z^{m\times n}$ unimodular with $\rank(A)=m$, $b\in\Rm$, and $\weight{}>\overline d(1+m)$, where $\overline d = \max_i |d_i|$.
+\begin{theorem}\textnormal{ (\textbf{Weighted objective theorem}; \citealp[Theorem 1.10]{mueller2014auctions}) } Let $c\in\Zn$, $d,u\in\Rn$, $A\in\Z^{m\times n}$ unimodular with $\rank(A)=m$, $b\in\Rm$, and $\weight{}>\overline d(1+m)$, where $\overline d = \max_i |d_i|$.
 If $(B,N)$ is an optimal basis to \eqref{eq bilevel thm 1} and $\val x$ is an optimal solution to \eqref{eq bilevel thm 1}, then $(\val x, \val\p)$ with ${\val\p}\tp=c_B\tp(A\subB)\inv$ is an optimal solution to

-The scaling factor $\weight$ is the smallest one in the following sense: if $\weight{}\le\overline d(1+m)$, the theorem becomes false in general.
+The lower bound of $\overline d(1+m)$ for $\weight$ is as small as possible: if $\weight{}\le\overline d(1+m)$, the theorem becomes false in general.
 As in Proposition \ref{prop bilevel 2md} above, we omit the dual variables of lower and upper bounds. \end{theorem}

 If $(B,N)$ is an optimal basis to \eqref{LP3} and $\weight{}> 1+|T|$, then the market clearing prices $\p$, which satisfy \eqref{futures perfectly happy participants}, are given by

 where $c$ is the objective vector of \eqref{LP1} and $A$ is the constraint matrix of the clearing condition of \eqref{LP1}.
 If we use the simplex method for solving \eqref{LP3}, then the method computes the matrix $(A\subB)\inv$ in its final iteration and hence the required additional computation for the prices is simply a vector-matrix multiplication.